bornacvitanic/fumble/README.md

 - `-f, --filter <FILTER>`: Filter expression for capturing packets.
 - `--drop <DROP>`: Probability of dropping packets in the range 0.0 to 1.0.
 - `--delay <DELAY>`: Delay to introduce for each packet in milliseconds.
+- `--throttle-probability <PROBABILITY>`: Probability of triggering a throttle event, must be between 0.0 and 1.0.
+- `--throttle-duration <DURATION>`: Duration in milliseconds for which throttling is applied during a throttle event.
+- `--throttle-drop`: Makes throttled packets be dropped instead of delayed.
 - `--reorder <DELAY>`: Apply a random delay to reorder packets, simulating out-of-order delivery.
 - `--duplicate-count <COUNT>`: Number of times to duplicate packets.
 - `--duplicate-probability <PROBABILITY>`: Probability of duplicating packets, must be between 0.0 and 1.0.